RBReif/bgp-hijack-detection/README.md

 ### Analysis of participating ASes
 All ASes which appear as "origin" in a conflicts will be written to a .csv file alongside further quantitative and qualitative attributes.
-With ``-originsfile=yourFileName.csv`` you can set the name and location of the file.
+With ``-originsfile=yourFileName`` you can set the name and location of the file.
 (By default this file is called origins.csv and located in the output directory).
 The format is: asn, total, lessSpecificOrigin, sameSubnet, moreSpecificOrigin, legit, registry, country, ispName.
 * asn: the number of the autonomous systems, appearing as an origin-AS
 * total: the total number of appearances as an origin in a conflict.
 It equals lessSpecificOrigin+sameSubnet+moreSpecificOrigin